Personal C++ notes

 odCt = &tCat::sCt;

-Pointers can also be made to reference non-static class functions.
-Much as class data pointers do, each such pointer references a specific class type as well as a function signature:
+Pointers can also reference non-static class functions.
+Like class variable pointers, these reference a specific class type in addition to the function signature:

 struct tIt {